 We do not transfer your personal data to third parties.

-We use [session cookies and permanent cookies] on our website.
-The data is processed in accordance to Art.
+We use these cookies on the basis of Art.
 6 para.
-1 lit. f GDPR and in the interest of [optimizing or enabling user guidance and improving our website presence].
+1 sentence 1 lit. f DSGVO and in the interest of optimising or enabling user guidance and adapting the presentation of our website.

 For data protection reasons, we do not integrate any social media plugins directly into our website.
 Therefore, when you access our pages, no data is transferred to social media services such as Facebook, Twitter, XING or Google+.
 A profiling by third parties is thus excluded.